-- of 6m, as measured from the legal road boundary. - ii.
-To allow vehicles to pass, formed access widths for 1 to 6 units shall include widening to not less than 5.5 m over a 15m length at no more than 50 m spacing (measured from the end of one passing bay to the beginning of the next). - iii.
-The above access width rules do not apply at the time of subdivision to any developments authorised and given effect to by a land -use consent as at the date these provisions are made operative. - c.
-No private way or private vehicle access or shared access in any zone shall serve sites with a potential to accommodate more than 12 units on the site and adjoining sites. - d.
-Private shared vehicle accesses shall have legally enforceable arrangements for maintenance put in place at the time they are created. - e.
-All vehicle access design shall comply with Schedule 29.2. - f.
-The above access width rules do not apply to existing private shared vehicle accessways for the purpose of controlling the number of units that may be built using the accessways, unless the total land served by the accessway could provide for more than 12 units.
+Commented [MF87]: #93 Sanderson Group and Queenstown Commercial Limited of 6m, as measured from the legal road boundary.
+C. The on-going ii.
+To allow vehicles to pass, formed access widths for 1 to 6 units managemen t shall include widening to not less than 5.5 m over a 15m length at and maintenance no more than 50 m spacing (measured from the end of one passing of the access. bay to the beginning of the next). d.
+Urban design iii.
+The above access width rules do not apply at the time of outcomes, subdivision to any developments authorised and given effect to by a including any land -use consent as at the date these provisions are made positive effects operative. on urban design c.
+No private way or private vehicle access or shared access in any zone quality. shall serve sites with a potential to accommodate more than 12 units on the e.
+The vesting of site and adjoining sites. the access in d.
+Private shared vehicle accesses shall have legally enforceable Council. arrangements for maintenance put in place at the time they are created. f.
+Any positive e.
+All vehicle access design shall comply with Schedule 29.2. effects on f.
+The above access width rules do not apply to existing private shared achieving vehicle accessways for the purpose of controlling the number of units that planned may be built using the accessways, unless the total land served by the intensification accessway could provide for more than 12 units. and compact association of the first that the state of t urban form